IvanFilipov/MathHomeworks/README.md

 # MathHomeworks
+Some code related to mathematical courses:
+- Computer Graphics
-some code related to mathematical courses Computer Graphics and numerical methods for solving differential equations at FMI 2017
+- Numerical methods for solving differential equations
+- Statistics

+@ FMI 2017-2018

-the code is written in Octave ( GNU free vesrsion of MATLab), so all the code should be fully compatibale with MATLab
+The code is written in Octave (GNU free vesrsion of MATLab), so it should be fully compatibale with MATLab.

+Statistics examples are implemented in R.